 A friend shared with me how her sister and kids make a point of celebrating Jesus birthday by baking a cake.
 I absolutely love this idea!
 Such a visual and creative way to bring everyones attention onto Jesus during the family festivities.

 On Christmas Eve you will now find us in the kitchen, baking a birthday cake in honour of Jesus.
-We will then blow out a symbolic candle and each offer him a birthday present, a gift of prayer.
+We will then blow out a symbolic candle and each offer him a prayer.

 4. Gift-giving with meaning